Justification of Red List Category

 Thalassarche cauta is an endemic breeder in Australia, with colonies on three islands off Tasmania.
-Data submitted to ACAP estimated the total breeding population to be approximately 15,350 breeding pairs: Albatross Island (5,200 pairs), Pedra Branca (130-170 pairs) and the Mewstone (7,600-12,400 pairs).
+Data submitted to ACAP estimated the total breeding population to be approximately 15,350 breeding pairs, with the largest colonies being Albatross Island (5,200 pairs), Pedra Branca (130-170 pairs) and the Mewstone (7,600-12,400 pairs).
 T. cauta was historically killed for the feather trade and the Albatross Island population was reduced to c.300 pairs in 1909 (Johnstone et al. 1975, Brooke 2004).
 Since then, the population on Albatross Island has been slowly recovering (Brooke 2004), reaching approximately 25% of the pre-exploited population in 2004 (ACAP Species Assessment draft).
 The historical population size and trend of Mewstone and Pedra Branca are unknown.
 The population on Pedra Branca may have always been small but it appears competition for nesting space with Australasian Gannets Morus serrator may steadily be reducing the number of fledglings produced on the island each year.
 Chick production on Pedra Branca dropped from over 100 to 31 between 1993 and 2007, representing a decrease of approximately 9% a year (ACAP 2009).
-Understanding the at-sea distribution of T. cauta is confounded by its similar appearance to other 'shy-type' albatrosses, particularly T. steadi (Double et al. 2003, ACAP 2006).
+Understanding the at-sea distribution of T. cauta is confounded by its similar appearance to other 'shy-type' albatrosses, particularly T. steadi (Double et al. 2003, ACAP 2011).
 During the breeding season, adults are relatively sedentary and are concentrated around Tasmania and southern Australia (Garnett and Crowley 2000, Hedd et al. 2001, BirdLife International 2004, Baker et al. 2007).
 However, juvenile birds from Mewstone (Tasmania) are known to migrate to South Africa (BirdLife International 2004, Baker et al. 2007).
 One banded bird from Albatross Island has been recovered in northern New Zealand (C.J.R.
 Robertson in litt.
 2008).

 Behaviour Shy Albatross breeds annually in colonies.
 Eggs are mostly laid in the second half of September (Brooke 2004).
 They hatch in December and chicks fledge mostly in April.
 Immature birds return to their breeding colony at least 3 years after fledging, mostly beginning breeding when at least 5 to 6 years old, nearly always in their natal colonies.
 Thalassarche cauta usually forage singly and have been observed taking prey from the surface or occasionally making surface plunges or shallow dives.
 However, a study using time-depth recorders revealed T. cauta commonly plunge-dive within 3 m of the surface and can swim down to over 7 metres (ACAP 2009).
 Habitat Breeding Nests are a mound of soil, grass and roots, and are located on rock islands.
-Diet The main foods are fish and cephlapods (Hedd and Gales 2001), with crustaceans and tunicates also forming a part of the diet.
-It is a ship-follower and fish processing discharge comprises a significant proportion of its diet.
+Diet The main foods are fish and cephalopods (Hedd and Gales 2001), with crustaceans and tunicates also forming a part of the diet.
+It is a ship-follower and fish discharge comprises a significant proportion of its diet.

 Conservation Actions Underway